NKrChauhan/graphql-dev/Readme.md

 # Documentation

-This Django project consists of 1 app - `students`
+This Django project consists of 1 app - `students` performing CRUD operation using GraphQL API

 ## Requirements